shinydevelopment/SimulatorStatusMagic/README.md

 * The battery is full and shows 100%.
 * 5 bars of cellular signal and full WiFi bars are displayed.
 * Tue Jan 9 is displayed for the date (iPad only)

+## Xcode 11 beta 4 and `simctl status_bar`! 🚀

+Xcode 11 beta 4 includes support for perfect status bars wityout SimulatorStatusMagic! 🎉 Run `xcrun simctl status_bar` with beta 4 or later installed and rejoice!
+This project will be going away soon, which is great news.

 ### How do I use it?